 This study is divided into two phases: an open-label lead-in phase, which will assess the safety and early signal of efficacy of B-701 plus docetaxel, and a randomized, double-blind, placebo controlled phase, which will compare B-701 in combination with docetaxel vs. docetaxel.
 Details of this study can be found on www.clinicaltrials.gov.

-Separately, a study testing B-701 in combination with a clinical-stage immune checkpoint inhibitor in patients with advanced/metastatic urothelial cell carcinoma is planned.
+Separately, we are testing B-701 in combination with clinical-stage immune checkpoint inhibitors in patients with advanced/metastatic urothelial cell carcinoma.

 B-701 is in preclinical testing for achondroplasia for which FGFR3 antagonism may be beneficial.
-We completed a 6-month dosing study in juvenile monkeys and are conducting further studies to advance this program.
+We completed a 6-month dosing study in juvenile monkeys and have planned further studies to advance this program.